Get

 2. Distract Them

-Distracting your cat with mentally stimulating games and playtime can be an effective way to keep them from getting too upset.
+While its effectiveness will depend on each individual cat’s personality, it’s worth trying to distract your cat with mentally stimulating games and playtime to keep them from getting too upset.
 Laser pens, cat wands, and catnip-infused toys are popular items, and if they are deeply involved in a game, they might ignore the loud bangs of the fireworks.

 Looking for toys that will cater to the many needs of your cat?
 The Hepper Hi-lo Cat Scratcher is one of our favorite cat products, and it will encourage your cat to get active.
 Its clever three-angle design offers multiple ways for your cat to climb, stretch, and exercise.
 Made of a sturdy plywood base and a replacement cardboard insert, this scratcher is an option that cats can enjoy for years to come.
 If your cat requires a little encouragement for self-play, the Hepper Catnip Mice Toy Set is a fantastic choice for their instinctual needs.
 Made with natural, bite-resistant hessian fabric and filled with organic catnip.
 Cats can satisfy their natural prey instincts while getting the physical activity they need to thrive.